-- The area of request is currently developed with an existing six-story mixed use project that includes 331 dwelling units in the residential component, and 17,745 square feet of retail and personal service uses, according to the applicant.
-There is also an existing parking lot, parking garage and amenity spaces, on property zoned Planned Development District No. 714 (approx. 3.227 acres in total size). - Geographically located in West Dallas, approximately two miles from downtown. - This lot has frontage on both Pittman and West Commerce Streets. - The purpose of the request is to amend the text of existing Planned Development District No. 714 to create a new subdistrict within the existing PD to allow a reduction in mix of retail and personal service uses for a mixed-use project, live-work units as new allowable use, and to reduce the minimum floor-to-floor dimension for ground floors.
-The applicant requests this amendment because the existing required ground floor retail space has been difficult to lease.
-Therefore, the applicant wants to creatively fill this space by proposing to reduce the retail and personal service use percentage requirements of a mixed-use project from five to two percent and activate the space by replacing the existing retail spaces with live-work units instead. - The applicant proposes to reduce the minimum floor-to-floor dimension for ground floors to divide existing space into 2 levels.
+- The area of request is currently developed with existing residential building (apartment complex) with retail and office, existing parking lot, parking garage and amenity spaces, on property zoned Planned Development District No. 714 (approx. 3.227 acres in total size). - Geographically located in West Dallas, approx. 2 miles from downtown. - This lot has frontage on both Pittman and West Commerce Streets. - The purpose of the request is to amend the text of existing Planned Development District No. 714 to create a new subdistrict within the existing PD to allow a reduction in mix of retail and personal service uses for a mixed-use project, live-work units as new allowable use, and to reduce the minimum floor-to-floor dimension for ground floors. - Applicant requests a PD amendment.